tess-vu/hot-city-heated-calls/Project Report.md

 Heat-related academic literature suggests that discomfort rises with temperature, so it is hypothesized that the QoL rate per capita will align with those findings.
 However, the objective of this research is to produce SHAP model values that can help reveal the drivers of QoL complaints in New York City.

-# 2. Data and METHODS
+# 2. DATA and METHODS

 ## 2.1.
 Study Area and Period